 Multiplicity is important in my work.
 My wall pieces are made up of hundreds of clay fragments, assembled on thin porcelain tiles that are mounted together to form the design.
 The tiles are made using templates.
 Muscle memory directs the formation of beads, sticks and draped porcelain slabs from tiny bits of clay.
 In the end, these elements have all been made the same way, using the same plan, and yet they are all different from one another.
 When all of the fragments and tiles are placed together, the tension between the sameness and the subtle but distinct variation between each element creates the resonance and complexity that I hope to achieve.
 I believe one can also recognize the beauty of living things in this abstraction.

-I believe that the particular qualities of dimension, curve, texture and color in a work of art are ultimately what compel a person toward intimacy, to welcoming the art into their life.
-I believe the experience of art gives us a moment of sanctuary, a moment that touches our emotions and our intellect.
-It lifts us from the mundane and awakens us."
+I think that the particular qualities of dimension, curve, texture and color in a work of art are ultimately what compels a person toward intimacy, to welcoming art into their life.
+I believe the experience of art gives us a moment of sanctuary that clarifies our emotions and intellect.
+It lifts us from the mundane and awakens us.